light gray lines

 Cursor1M+ daily usersFastest-growingContext awareness, fast iteration$500M ARR achieved

-AI development tool implementation checklist:
+AI development tool selection checklist

 • Evaluate the tool against the 46% acceptance rate benchmark – higher rates may indicate insufficient review